 Current Research and Scholarly InterestsThe Giardino Laboratory: our group aims to decipher the neural mechanisms underlying psychiatric conditions of stress, addiction, and sleep disturbances.
 Our work uses combinatorial technologies for precisely mapping, monitoring, and manipulating neural circuits that drive hedonic and homeostatic states.
 Projects in the lab are funded by the NIH Institute on Alcohol Abuse & Alcoholism (NIAAA) and the Stanford Center for Women's Health and Sex Differences in Medicine (WHSDM).

 Clinical Assistant Professor, Psychiatry and Behavioral Sciences

 BioDr.
-Elise Gibbs is a licensed psychologist who provides cognitive behavioral therapy for individuals with eating, mood, and anxiety disorders.
+Elise Gibbs is a licensed psychologist, board certified in clinical psychology, who provides cognitive behavioral therapy for individuals with eating disorders and anxiety disorders.
 She received her doctorate in Clinical Psychology from the PGSP-Stanford Psy.D.
 Consortium and her BA with Honors and Distinction in Psychology from Stanford University.
 She completed her clinical internship at the Vanderbilt University Medical Center - VA Internship Consortium and her postdoctoral fellowship at Stanford University’s School of Medicine.